neo-technology-field/python-etl-lib/README.md

-# Python ETL Toolbox
+# Neo4j ETL Toolbox

-A library of building blocks to assemble etl pipelines.
+A Python library of building blocks to assemble etl pipelines.

 Complete documentation can be found on https://neo-technology-field.github.io/python-etl-lib/index.html